acheddir/wdots/README.md

 ## Roadmap

 - Add support for .NET Development with Neovim (Syntax Coloring, Intellisense, Compilation and Debugging).
-- Automate the installation of Arch Linux in WSL.
 - Add dotfiles for Arch Linux.